 The PP command code, three address bytes and program data (1 to 256 bytes) are input via the SI line.
 Program operation will start immediately after the CE# is brought high, otherwise the PP command will not be executed.
 The internal control logic automatically handles the programming voltages and timing.
+During a program operation, all commands will be ignored except the RDSR command.
 The progress or completion of the program operation can be determined by reading the WIP bit in Status Register via a RDSR command.
 If the WIP bit is "1", the program operation is still in progress.
 If WIP bit is "0", the program operation has completed.